 Our Policy Work

-The introduction of negotiated terms of trade in 2003 was in many ways a watershed moment for the UK content industries, allowing independent producers to transition from being a relatively small part of the UK commissioning market to building international businesses that – in many cases – are now global leaders in their field.
+The introduction of negotiated Terms of Trade in 2003 was a watershed moment for the UK content industries, allowing independent producers to transition from being a relatively small part of the UK commissioning market to building international businesses that – in many cases – are now global leaders in their field.

 The Terms of Trade are a framework of principles which govern the way the public service broadcasters do business with independent production companies.
 The regulations have been an unparalleled success.
 Independent production companies deliver some of Britain's best loved shows and because the framework is light touch, it has constantly adapted to new technologies and changes in the way people watch TV.

 In 2016, Pact carried out a successful wide ranging political and press campaign to convince Ofcom and the Secretary of State that the Terms of Trade remain fit for purpose and that any kind of change would jeopardise the success of the sector.